Marmota84/JavaSource/JavaBridge/WebContent/readme.txt

 Line from githube
-Line from eclipse 1
-Line from eclipse 2
+Line from eclipse 1.0
-Line from eclipse 2B
+Line from eclipse 2.0